The transport sector contributes to various types of environmental issues, mainly from the use and combustion of fossil fuels.

 Read more about the different energy sources and their emission rates in this guide.

-At What Stage Do Majority Of Car Emissions Occur?
+At What Lifecycle Stage Do Majority Of Car Emissions Occur?

-Most of the carbon footprint of a regular passenger car comes from the operation stage.
+Most of the carbon footprint of a regular passenger car comes from the driving/operation stage.

-There are indirect emissions to consider too though.
+There are indirect emissions to consider at other stages too though – such as the car manufacturing stage.

 Of the roughly 126,000 pounds of CO2e emitted in a car’s lifetime (assuming 120,000 miles for a 1995 mid-sized sedan), 86% is from burning fuel (css.umich.edu)